apigee/apigee-go-gen/README.md

     #...
 ```

-### Tool: yaml2bundle
+### YAML to Bundle Command

-**Purpose:** This tool takes an existing YAML document and converts it into a ready-to-use API Proxy bundle.
+**Purpose:** This command takes an existing YAML document and converts it into a ready-to-use API Proxy bundle.

-This tool plays a crucial part in streamlining your Apigee development process.
+This command plays a crucial part in streamlining your Apigee development process.
 Here's how it works:

 1. **Design:** Craft your API Proxy configuration using the more readable and manageable YAML format.
-2. **Convert:** Feed your YAML document into the tool to get a fully compliant API Proxy bundle.
+2. **Convert:** Feed your YAML document into the command to get a fully compliant API Proxy bundle.
 3. **Deploy:** Use the Apigee CLI to deploy the bundle

 **Usage**

-The `yaml2bundle` tool takes two parameters `-input` and `-output`
+The `yaml-to-bundle` command takes two parameters `-input` and `-output`

-* `-input` is the YAML document that contains the API Proxy definitions
+* `--input` is the YAML document that contains the API Proxy definitions

-* `-output` is either a bundle zip or a bundle directory to be created
+* `--output` is either a bundle zip or a bundle directory to be created

-* `-output` full path is created if it does not exist (like `mkdir -p`)
+* `--output` full path is created if it does not exist (like `mkdir -p`)

-Bundle resources are read relative to the location of the `-input`
+Bundle resources are read relative to the location of the `--input`

 Below are a couple of examples

   * Creating a bundle zip
     ```shell
+    proxy-tool transform yaml-to-bundle \
-    yaml2bundle -input ./examples/yaml-first/petstore/apiproxy.yaml \
+        --input ./examples/yaml-first/petstore/apiproxy.yaml \
-                -output ./out/bundles/petstore.zip
+        --output ./out/bundles/petstore.zip
     ```
   * Creating a bundle directory
     ```shell
+    proxy-tool transform yaml-to-bundle \
-    yaml2bundle -input ./examples/yaml-first/petstore/apiproxy.yaml \
+        --input ./examples/yaml-first/petstore/apiproxy.yaml \
-                -output ./out/bundles/petstore
+        --output ./out/bundles/petstore
     ```

-## Template Rendering Tools
+## Template Rendering Commands

-This toolkit includes tools that let you create API Proxy bundles based on popular formats like
+The `proxy-tool` includes a set of `render` commands that let you create API Proxy bundles based on popular formats like
-OpenAPI, GraphQL, gRPC, and more.
-Think of them as blueprints for your API Proxies.
+OpenAPI, GraphQL, gRPC, and more using templates.
+Think of these templates as blueprints for your API Proxies.

-* `render-template` - Renders a [Go-style](https://pkg.go.dev/text/template) template
+* `render template` - Renders a [Go-style](https://pkg.go.dev/text/template) template
-* `template2bundle` - Combines `render-template` and `yaml2bundle` into one
+* `render bundle` - Combines `render template` and `yaml-to-bundle` into one

 **Why use templates?**